Ninjasummoner/KMDTravelMod/index.md

 - Prefer built-in mob rows over command-spawned mobs when possible.
 - Use command blocks or quest mods for complex scripted encounters.

-## Modpack Recommendations
+## Modpack makers

 For modpacks:

-- Ship custom event profile JSON files in `kmdtravel/events/<world-name>_<world-id>` for a specific server/world, or copy them into that folder after the world is created.
+- Ship custom event profile JSON files in `kmdtravel/events/<world-name>_<world-id>` for a specific server/world, if you would like to have a global set of profiles that attach automatically to any world place the profiles JSON files into `kmdtravel/events/`.
+- By default , default profile is `profile_1` so make sure if using multiple profiles that your starter profile is `profile_1` for servers and persistent worlds default can be set through the ingame UI
-- Ship recipe overrides through datapacks.
+- Ship recipe overrides through datapacks by default KMD exposes recipe JSON at `kmdtravel/recipes` to override the recipes create a datapack and store in the appropriate directory.
-- Include documentation explaining your event profiles.
-- Use lower event chance for exploration packs.
-- Use higher event chance for hardcore/survival packs.
-- Use shared posts for major towns and quest hubs.

-## Glossary

-**Discovered Post**
-A regular travel post known by a specific player.

-**Shared Post**
-A public travel post visible to everyone.

-**Event Profile**
-A group of possible travel events.

-**Global Profile**
-The default event profile used by players without a personal override.

-**Player Profile**
-An event profile assigned to a specific player.

-**Passive Event**
-An event that uses a timer instead of requiring combat.

-**Aggressive Event**
-An event that can spawn hostile mobs or require completion.

-**Event Tag**
-A unique tag KMD uses to track command-spawned mobs for kill completion.

-**Map Cache**
-Saved visual tiles used by the fast travel map.
+- Global configs are set via the preset config file stored at `config/kmdtravel/kmdtravel-common.toml`